 We have shipped Christine’s wines consistently over the past 10 years, and since then they have gone on to receive many awards and international acclaim.
 Christine is a great perfectionist and loves to vinify different plots separately to express the individual qualities of each one.
 When we visited her in the Spring we were hard pressed to choose from such a brilliant selection of 17 different cuves!
 However, we have selected two superb wines from different plots, which demonstrate the different terroirs of the two locations.

-A Mixed Dozen contains six bottles of each of –
+A Mixed Dozen contains three bottles of each of –

 AOP Saint Chinian